cpbtechnology/flow-calc/examples/command-line/README.md

 node ./src/run.js -g ./examples/command-line/main.json ./examples/command-line/subgraph.json -i ./examples/command-line/inputs.json
 ```

-Use `--graph-definintion` or `-g` to pass the paths to json files of graphs and subgraphs.
+Use `--graph-definintions` or `-g` to pass the paths to json files of graphs and subgraphs.
 Use `--inputs` or `-i` to pass a path to a single file containint the inputs to run on the graph.

-The top level graph must be called `main.json`.
-Subgraphs will be copied into `graph` nodes named after their filename.
+The first argument to `--graph-definitions` will be the top level graph.
+Remaining arguments will be copied into the top-level graph as `graph` nodes named after their filename.
 In the above case, a graph node named `subgraph` will be created using the graph definition contained in `subgraph.json`.
+Currently only subgraphs one level deep are supported.

 Output of above:
 ```